vladigleba/vladigleba.github.io/posts/basics/spirit.md

 The Holy Spirit also testifies of Jesus, revealing His character and truth to us, which, if received, has the power to sanctify our own characters {% rf 'John 14:6; 17:17' %}.
 And whenever we pray, it’s the Holy Spirit who inspires our petitions, if we let Him, so that they are in accordance to God’s will.

-## To what extent do I need the Holy Spirit?
+## To what extent do I need the Spirit?

 > And be not drunk with wine, wherein is excess; but *be filled with the Spirit*.
 {% ct 'Ephesians 5:18' %}